CodingAvenue/codestop-course-php-advance/content/Sessions/Sessions.facts.md

 The `session_id()` function sets and accesses a session ID.
 By default, PHP sessions generate a session ID randomly.

-The `$_POST` superglobal variable is used to collect form data submitted through the HTTP POST method.

 Code:

 ```php